 Opiate – Drug derived from or containing opium; tends to produce sleep-inducing and pain-reducing effects.

-Opioid – A narcotic that has the properties and effects of an opiate but which is synthetically derived from opium, rather than naturally derived.
+Opioid – A narcotic that has the properties and effects of an opiate but that is synthetically derived from opium, rather than naturally derived.

-Opioid, long-acting – Drug with a half-life of many hours or which work in an extended release formulation.
+Opioid, long-acting – Drug with a half-life of many hours or that works in an extended release formulation.

 Opioid rotation – Transitioning from one opioid to another as a pain management strategy.

 Opioid, short acting – Drug with a half-life of a few hours.

 Osteoarthritis – Chronic inflammation of the joints due to erosion of the cartilage covering bones.

 Osteoporosis – Disease characterized by a reduction in bone mineral density, causing the microarchitecture of the bone to deteriorate.
 The risk of fractures increases, and the rate bones can heal themselves decreases.

 Pain flares (flare-ups) – Explosive pain that may or may not emerge due to a specific inciting stimulus.

 Pain intensity scales – Method of measurement of pain levels and other symptoms.